stakater/mto-docs/content/installation/aws-eks/validation.md

 ### 7.1.
 Create Keycloak User

-A KeyCloak user with same username as iam user needs to be created for MTO Console.
-In this section we will create a KeyCloak user for Logistics tenant
+A Keycloak user with same username as IAM user needs to be created for MTO Console.
+In this section we will create a Keycloak user for Logistics tenant

-1. Navigate to KeyCloak and Login using default credentials `admin/admin`
+1. Navigate to Keycloak and Login using default credentials `admin/admin`

 1. Change the Realm from master to mto